DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 Lightweight Theme Speed Test Results Summary

-At the end of the testing period, Pingdom recorded a faster average load time of 289 milliseconds for the site hosted by SiteGround, compared to 353 milliseconds for the site hosted by DreamHost.
+At the end of the testing period, Pingdom recorded a faster average load time of 289 milliseconds for the site hosted by SiteGround, compared with 353 milliseconds for the site hosted by DreamHost.

-Both times were very impressive, especially if you consider that there’s not much difference between DreamHost and SiteGround and some of the more expensive premium managed WordPress hosts we’ve tested, including Kinsta (307 milliseconds) Liquid Web (358 milliseconds), and WP Engine (246 milliseconds).
+Both times were very impressive, especially if you consider there’s not much difference between DreamHost and SiteGround, or even some of the more expensive premium managed WordPress hosts we’ve tested, including Kinsta (307 milliseconds) Liquid Web (358 milliseconds) and WP Engine (246 milliseconds).

-While SiteGround was faster, with only 64 milliseconds between the sites, there wasn’t much separating the two hosts in this test.
+While SiteGround were faster, with only 64 milliseconds between the sites there wasn’t much separating the two hosts in this test.
 Let’s see if the difference is more pronounced for our test sites using a heavyweight theme…

 Heavyweight Theme Speed Test Results

-An alternative to using a lightweight theme like Twenty Twenty is to choose a more feature-rich multipurpose option.
-Doing so gets you access to lots of templates for your website as well as many extras, including page builder and slider tools.
+An alternative to using a lightweight theme, such as Twenty Twenty, is to choose a more feature-rich multipurpose option.
+Doing so gets you access to lots of templates for your website, as well as many extras — including page builder and slider tools.

-Avada is one of the best-selling multipurpose WordPress themes, and due to the file size of the pages it generates, as well as its many features, it can be considered a heavyweight theme.
+Avada is one of the best-selling multipurpose WordPress themes, and, because of the file size of the pages it generates, as well as its many features, it can be considered a heavyweight theme.
 Because of this, your website will be slower than it would be when using a lightweight theme.

-So if you’re interested in using a theme like Avada and importing one of its demos, or building a similar type of site, let’s find out whether your website would load faster when hosted by DreamHost or SiteGround…
+So, if you’re interested in using a theme such as Avada and importing one of its demos or building a similar type of site, let’s find out whether your website would load faster when hosted by DreamHost or SiteGround…

 DreamHost Heavyweight Theme Speed Test Results